Vyral/scott-gregory/_posts/2019-03-22-7-tips-for-staying-safe-in-your-home.md

 **6. Add carbon monoxide detectors to your home.**

-**7. Clear out ash from fireplace or fire pit.** I once watered down ash from our fire pit a week after the fire and it relit in the garbage can.
+**7. Clear out ash from your fireplace or fire pit.** I once watered down ash from our fire pit a week after the fire and it relit in the garbage can.
 Be safe out there everyone.

 If you have any questions for me in the meantime or any real estate needs that I can assist with, don’t hesitate to give me a call or send me an email.
-I look forward to hearing from you soon.<br>
+I look forward to hearing from you soon.<br>&nbsp;